Can Black Twitter Ever Really Die?

 Advertisement

-In Harry’s purview, Twitter is yet another platform that has fallen prey to two critical failures common with social media spaces: failing to recognize that supporting the community is just as critical to the product as the actual platform itself.
+In Harry’s purview, Twitter is yet another platform that has fallen prey to two critical failures common with social media spaces: failing to recognise that supporting the community is just as critical to the product as the actual platform itself.
 This affects everything from failing to understand critical functions for users, to white users and media figures having a predatory relationship with some of the most marginalised communities on the platform.
 “You’ll see that in the life cycle a lot of times with Black culture — it goes from what’s happening, I hate it, it's not really human to oh my god, it's the greatest thing ever,” Harry says.
-“The dehumanisation line whether it is a minimisation or a maximisation always avoids the point where you become human and have to interact.
+“The dehumanisation line, whether it is a minimisation or a maximisation, always avoids the point where you become human and have to interact.
 You're either to be subjected or you are to be surveilled.”
-Harry likens the fascination with Black Twitter to a Jiminy Cricket, where white users look to Black English-speaking groups to serve as their collective conscience, from #BlackLivesMatter to #OscarsSoWhite.
-“There is an expectation of [Black people] knowing exactly what to do and exactly the right thing to do — that is not human,” she adds.
-“They have always depended on us to change it, and that's their actual question.
-If Twitter goes, how are we changing the world next?”
-The irony is that platform visibility that translates into material power is not something Black people control; however, Black users can regulate how outsiders on the app interact in conversations and maximise their agency when choosing who to interact with.

 Advertisement